Difficulty falling asleep is a common occurrence. For many people, this means trouble sleeping every now and again or for a short duration of time.

 - relieves headaches

-If taking capsules or tablets, don’t take more than the recommended dose.
+If taking capsules or tablets of chamomile, don’t take more than the recommended dose.
 Doing so may cause nausea and vomiting.
 You also shouldn’t use chamomile if you have a hormone-sensitive condition.

-You should always dilute chamomile essential oil with water or a carrier oil, such as olive oil.
+You should always dilute chamomile essential oil with a carrier oil, such as olive oil.
 Make sure you do a patch test before applying diluted essential oils to your skin.

 To do this, rub a dime-size amount of diluted essential oil into the inside of your forearm.
 If you don’t experience any irritation within 24 hours, it should be safe to apply elsewhere.